bparanj/crystal/electronics/book/system/principles.md

 ### 6. Duality Principle:

 Every electrical property or theorem has a dual counterpart.
+For example:

-For example, voltage is dual to current, series circuits are dual to parallel circuits, and capacitance is dual to inductance.
+ voltage is dual to current
+ series circuits vs parallel circuits capacitance vs inductance.

 This principle allows engineers to apply known solutions to analogous problems, simplifying the design and analysis of circuits.
 For example, the duality principle can help in converting an impedance network problem into an admittance network problem.